 MWDOC encouraged community and public interest involvement in the Plan update through a public hearing and inspection of the draft document on May 19 2021.
-Copies of the draft 2020 UWMP were placed for public inspection at MWDOCs office and made available for the public on MWDOCs website on April X, 2021.
+Copies of the draft 2020 UWMP were placed for public inspection at MWDOC's office and made available for the public on MWDOC's website.